 “A ship drifts amidst a heavy band of oil spilled in the Gulf of Mexico from the Deepwater Horizon wellhead”, May, 2010.
 Photograph: Daniel Beltrá for Greenpeace/Spill

-The environment is something extremely important to Beltrá and he has dedicated his lifetime photographing the natural world to educate, preserve and inspire others to do the same whilst also conveying the sense of urgency and the need for change.
+The environment is something extremely important to Beltrá, and he has dedicated his life photographing the natural world to educate, preserve and inspire others to do the same whilst also conveying the sense of urgency and the need for change.
 By using photography as a medium, Beltrá has been able to portray natural beauty whilst also conveying the importance of environmental preservation in ways that cannot be simply done through facts alone.
 What humans are doing to the environment is not something to be taken lightly; it cannot be ignored and left to future generations to resolve.
-Fortunately, inspiring individuals like Daniel Beltrá realise this and are helping raise awareness of these pressing global issues through the lens of photography.
+Fortunately, inspiring individuals like Daniel Beltrá realize this and are helping raise awareness of these pressing global issues through the lens of photography.

 All Images are Copyrighted by Daniel Beltrá, with their reproduction needing authorization from him.